 - roofing tips installation

-- what items should be put on a new roof
+- smallest cut asphalt shingle that should be used on a roof